Palladinium/ris-rs/README.md

 PRs and issues are welcome!

-Please ensure the following before submitting a PR:
+Please ensure all of the following for PRs, or mark them as WIP:
 - New features have some test coverage
+- All `pub` functions and structs are documented
 - All tests pass
 - No compiler warnings
 - Formatted according to `rustfmt`